 - In a large bowl or the bowl of a stand mixer, (or with a hand mixer) cream the butter, sweetener, lemon juice, lemon zest and vanilla extract until well combined.
 Add one egg and beat.
 Add the ricotta and beat.

-- Bake for 45 - 50 minutes or until cake tester comes out clean.
+- Bake for 45 - 50 minutes in a pre-heated oven or until a cake tester or an inserted toothpick comes out clean.
 Remove from the oven and let cool for 20 minutes.
-Loosen the edges with a knife, lay a cake rack over the pan, invert and remove the parchment paper.
-Invert back on to the first rack and let stand to cool completely.
+Loosen the edges with a knife, lay a cooling rack over the pan, invert and remove the parchment paper.
+Invert back on to the first cooling rack and let stand to cool completely.